achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **Install Update Button**
    A new button lets you install the latest available Doorman firmware version directly from the web interface.

+- **Wi-Fi Signal Sensor**
+   The default firmware now includes a Wi-Fi signal strength sensor, which was previously only available in the developer version.

 ### 📝 Other Updates
 - **Firmware Configuration Assistant**